Skip to main content

 This system ensures that objects with higher weights are prioritized in the selection process.

-Baits and Boosted Weights
+Baits and Modified Weights

 How It Works